 The U.S. Department of Labor’s (DOL’s) permanent labor certification requirements are designed to ensure U.S. employers have done their best to find and are willing to hire qualified U.S. workers.
-For college and university teachers, UH simply needs to show that the international employee is the best qualified applicant, even if minimally qualified U.S. workers applied for the position.
+For college and university teachers, UH simply needs to show that the foreign national is the best qualified applicant, even if minimally qualified U.S. workers applied for the position.

-A UH department intending to sponsor an international employee has the option of conducting a labor market test (“reselection”) to meet DOL requirements.
+A UH department intending to sponsor a foreign national has the option of conducting a labor market test (“reselection”) to meet DOL requirements.
 A labor market test cannot be conducted if the position is subject to an ongoing strike or labor-related work stoppage.
-Labor certification is required for both the EB-2 and EB-3 immigrant categories before UH can file a Form I-140 petition on behalf of an employee.
+Labor certification is required for both the EB-2 immigrant categories before UH can file a Form I-140 petition on behalf of an employee.

 Procedures | Average timeline | |